KateErgo/ThinkLikeAComputerScientist/README.md

 # ThinkLikeAComputerScientist

-Contains the solutions to How to Think Like A Computer Scientist exercises.
+Contains the solutions to a selection of How to Think Like A Computer Scientist exercises.
 (Source: http://interactivepython.org/courselib/static/thinkcspy/index.html)